Chapter Nine: Throughput

 “Break left,” Julian said.

 Kael broke left.
 The break was correct.
 The shoulder moved before the feet did, in a way that suggested he had made two decisions in close succession rather than one.
-Julian noticed.
-He did not name what he noticed.
 The team completed the sequence.

-On Beta's side, Theo had found something.
-His grin was small and not entirely kind.
+On Beta’s side, Theo had stopped moving, which meant he had found something.

 “It’s not random,” he said.
 “It’s recursive.
 Every penalty feeds the system data.
 It’s learning from the failures.”